WHOI-ITP/ITP-MATLAB/README.md

     - date range
     - pressure range
     - system number
-  - Profiles are returned as a MATLAB structured array
+  - Profiles matching the search criteria will be returned as an array of `Profile` objects.
+Profile objects have built in methods for calculating many common derived values such as potential temperature and depth.

 ## Usage
 #### load\_itp(db\_path, [arguments])
 `load_itp` is the primary function used to retrieve ITP data from the database.
-It accepts a variety of filtering arguments. **Please pay attention to the order in which the bounds are specified for the various arguments.**
+It accepts a variety of filtering arguments. **Please pay attention to the order in which the bounds are specified for the various arguments.** `load_itp` returns a vector of `Profile` objects.
-##### Arguments
+##### Search Arguments
 Argument | Description
 :--- | :---
 db_path | A path to the database containing ITP profiles.